sjpierce/SAWpaper/README.md

 ## Task List

--   Add new script to import data from SPSS files.
--   Add a script to generate dataset documentation, possibly via the codebook package.
 -   Update the data documentation to point toward the published data archive at ICPSR.
 -   Update `inst/SAW_Paper_Spanish_Analysis.Rmd` to: